Kristhian-ai/Habit_Hub/README.md

 - **Programming Language**: Java (Android)
 - **Backend**: Firebase for authentication and cloud storage
 - **Data Storage**: Local storage for habit data and Firebase for cloud syncing
-- **UI/UX Tools**: Material Design for a sleek and user-friendly interface
+- **UI/UX Tools**: Material Design for an intuitive and visually appealing user interface.

 ---